kassidysharits1/SAMDAT/README.md

 # Video

-# Improvements
+# Improvements and Potentials
+There is large potential with this project to be applied to other geophysical problems using various sensors.
+By making interchangeable attachments, there is the potential to use other geophysical equipment.
+The 3D printed rod we attached for the magnetometer is removable and could be replaced with an attached cart that can hold various equipment.

+Specific Recommended improvements:
+-Include Bluetooth activation so you can control from your phone as apposed to presetting code to drive the survey lines.
+  - Recommended bluetooth device for apple products: HM-10 Bluetooth

 There are many improvements that can be made and this project has many future potentials...

 Add a surveyor's wheel for better precision

 Make some sort of box or cover to make it water proof?

-There is large potential with this project to be applied to other geophysical problems using various sensors.
-By making interchangeable attachments, there is the potential to use other geophysical equipment.
-The 3D printed rod we attached for the magnetometer is removable and could be replaced with an attached cart that can hold various equipment.